Ross Stores, Inc. research snapshot

 ROST AI Stock Forecast Scenarios

-The ROST AI stock forecast uses scenario ranges around the $214.67 close.
-The bullish case requires continued traffic gains, clean merchandise execution, EPS growth near or above guidance, and a premium retail multiple.
-The base case assumes Ross keeps growing but the multiple stays close to current expectations.
+The ROST AI stock forecast uses scenario ranges around the $251.07 close.
+The bullish case requires continued traffic gains, clean merchandise execution, EPS growth near or above the raised guidance, and a premium retail multiple holding.
+The base case assumes Ross keeps growing and the multiple stays close to current expectations.
 The bearish case assumes the market cuts the multiple because tariffs, consumer pressure, or slower comps weaken the story.

 Bullish case

-More likely if fiscal 2026 EPS lands near or above the $7.50 to $7.74 guidance range, comps stay above plan, store openings remain productive, buybacks continue, and ROST retakes the $242.81 high with volume.
+More likely if fiscal 2026 EPS lands near or above the $7.50 to $7.74 guidance range, comps stay above plan, store openings remain productive, buybacks continue, and ROST breaks and holds above the $255.30 high with volume.

 Base case

-More likely if EPS compounds around a high-single-digit rate, management keeps margins stable, traffic remains positive, and the market values ROST near a mid-20s earnings multiple.
+More likely if EPS compounds around a high-single-digit to low-double-digit rate, management keeps margins stable, traffic stays positive, and the market values ROST near a 30x to 32x forward multiple consistent with the consensus target of $256.

 Bearish case

-More likely if Q1 strength proves temporary, tariff or wage costs pressure margins, customer traffic slows, inventory quality weakens, or the stock loses support near key moving-average zones.
+More likely if the first quarter strength proves temporary, tariffs or wage costs pressure margins, customer traffic slows as tax refund effects fade, inventory quality weakens, or the stock loses the 20-day and 50-day moving-average zone near $229 to $233.

 ROST AI technical analysis